繁體中文 English Version

 Please watch with Microsoft Media Player 9.0 or above

 The training is designed for individuals and groups who are interested in psychiatric rehabilitation and in starting clubhouses that are not currently affiliated with an established clubhouse.
-It provides detailed procedures on how to start a clubhouse in one’s own community and an Action Plan tailored to specific community needs.
+It provides detailed procedures on how to start a clubhouse in ones own community and an Action Plan tailored to specific community needs.
 The orientation is meant to be an overview of, and not training in clubhouse operations.

 1st Orientation Program